HarshitInCode/library_management/README.md

 ## Frontend Run Command
 - Navigate to the frontend directory: `cd frontend`
-- Navigate to the Angular frontend directory: `cd angular crud` or `cd crud-app`
-- Run the Angular development server: `ng serve`
+- Run the Angular development server: `ng serve or npm start`

 ## Backend Run Commands
 - Navigate to the backend directory: `cd backend`